15 Indian PMs and Their Decisions That Changed India

 About Inder Kumar Gujral

-Famous for implementing the Gujral Doctrine, Mr. I.K Gujral was also in office for 10 months.
-Mr. I.K Gujral held important positions including Minister of External Affairs, Water Resources Minister and Minister of Information and Broadcasting before handling the PM office.
-Gujral was also a part of India’s freedom struggle and was jailed for taking part in the Quit India Movement.
+Famous for implementing the Gujral Doctrine, Mr. I.K.
+Gujral was in office for 10 months.
+He held important positions including Minister of External Affairs, Water Resources Minister, and Minister of Information and Broadcasting before becoming Prime Minister.
+Gujral was also part of India’s freedom struggle and was jailed for taking part in the Quit India Movement.

 Qualification: Bachelor of Commerce, Punjab University